Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Related Work

 \subsection{Video-level Crowd Counting and Multi-Object Tracking}

-Video-level crowd counting \cite{MDC, uavvic, DRNet, PGDTR, FMDC, FCCF}, defined as Video Individual Counting (VIC) in \cite{DRNet}, aims to estimate the number of unique pedestrians across an entire video. \cite{DRNet} first modeled this task as predicting the number of pedestrians in the first frame and the inflow count in each subsequent frame. \cite{uavvic} proposed a weakly supervised approach that guides the learning process using predicted similarity.
-Other works have introduced density map-based methods \cite{MDC, FMDC, FCCF}, with \cite{FMDC} directly predicting inflow and outflow density maps, while \cite{MDC} first predicts shared density maps and then derives the inflow and outflow density maps by subtracting the shared density maps from the global density maps.
-These methods either suffer from localization errors in dense crowd scenarios or exhibit poor interpretability and unstable convergence due to the lack of supervision with identity.
-In contrast, multi-object tracking \cite{DTLD_MOT, DeconfuseTrack, UTM} is a classical task, whose common paradigm is tracking-by-detection \cite{MOTIP, BoT_SORT, DiffMOT, OC-SORT}, where detection results are associated with historical trajectories using Kalman filtering \cite{Kalman_Filter}.
-Recently, some methods \cite{MOTIP, TrackFormer, MOTR} have adopted Transformer and employ track queries to track targets.
-However, these methods can not effectively handle dense crowds and fast drone motion.
-In contrast, our method learns pedestrian descriptor matching in an end-to-end manner, derives inflow density maps, and performs instance-level tracking via descriptor voting.
-Accurate descriptor matching thus enables precise crowd counting and tracking.
+Video-level crowd counting~\cite{MDC, uavvic, DRNet, PGDTR, FMDC, FCCF}, defined as Video Individual Counting (VIC) in~\cite{DRNet}, aims to estimate the number of unique pedestrians across an entire video. \cite{DRNet} first modeled this task as predicting the number of pedestrians in the first frame and the inflow count in each subsequent frame.~\cite{uavvic} proposed a weakly supervised approach that guides the learning process using predicted similarity.
+Other works have introduced density map-based methods~\cite{MDC, FMDC, FCCF}, with~\cite{FMDC} directly predicting inflow and outflow density maps, while~\cite{MDC} first predicts shared density maps and then derives the inflow and outflow density maps by subtracting the shared density maps from the global density maps.
+Localization-based methods rely on precise localization and strict one-to-one association, whereas density map-based methods either suffer from poor interpretability or incur high computational costs due to cross-frame attention.
+In contrast, multi-object tracking~\cite{DTLD_MOT, DeconfuseTrack, UTM} is a classical task, whose common paradigm is tracking-by-detection~\cite{MOTIP, BoT_SORT, DiffMOT, OC-SORT}, where detection results are associated with historical trajectories using Kalman filtering~\cite{Kalman_Filter}.
+Recently, some methods~\cite{MOTIP, TrackFormer, MOTR} have adopted Transformer and employ track queries to track targets.
+However, these methods cannot effectively handle dense crowds and fast drone motion.
+In contrast, our methods conduct robust group-wise descriptor association, which exhibits strong tolerance to errors in dense scenes and complex conditions.